aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <pre>
 @InProceedings{Ngiam_2022_ICLR,
-    author = "Ngiam, Jiquan and Vasudevan, Vijay and Caine, Benjamin and Zhang, Zhengdong and Chiang, Hao-Tien Lewis and Ling, Jeffrey and Roelofs, Rebecca and Bewley, Alex and Liu, Chenxi and Venugopal, Ashish and Weiss, David J and Sapp, Ben and Chen, Zhifeng and Shlens, Jonathon", title = "Scene Transformer: A unified architecture for predicting future trajectories of multiple agents", booktitle = "ICLR",
+    author = "Ngiam, Jiquan and Vasudevan, Vijay and Caine, Benjamin and Zhang, Zhengdong and Chiang, Hao-Tien Lewis and Ling, Jeffrey and Roelofs, Rebecca and Bewley, Alex and Liu, Chenxi and Venugopal, Ashish and Weiss, David J and Sapp, Ben and Chen, Zhifeng and Shlens, Jonathon", title = "{Scene Transformer}: A Unified Architecture for Predicting Future Trajectories of Multiple Agents", booktitle = "ICLR",
     year = "2022"
 }